myhades/ha-clash-controller/README.md

 A Home Assistant integration for controlling an external Clash instance through RESTful API.

-This is not an implementation of Clash, but merely an external controller in the form of a Home Asssistant integration to assist automated network control.
+This is not an implementation of Clash, but an external controller in the form of a Home Asssistant integration to assist automated network control with ease.

+This integration is my very first Python / Home Assistant project, and I’m still learning.
+Please expect some instability and rough edges.
+Feedback and contributions are greatly appreciated!

+> [IMPORTANT]
-*<span style="color: red;">This integration is currently under development and implemented no functionality.</span>*
+> This integration is currently under development and implemented limited functionality.
+A lot might change thus it's not recommanded for daily use yet.

 ## Supported Version